Billiam/hardcoverapp.koplugin/README.md

 enabled by automatically.
 You can still turn off `Track progress` on a per-document basis when this setting is enabled.

 Books still must be linked (manually or automatically) to send updates to Hardcover.

+## Enable wifi on demand

+On some devices, wifi can be enabled on demand without interruption.
+When this feature is enabled, wifi will be enabled automatically before some types of background API requests (namely updating the initial application cache, and updating your reading progress), and then disabled afterward.

+This can improve battery life significantly on some devices, particularly with infrequent page updates.

+This feature is not used for all network requests.
+If wifi has not been manually disabled the folling will not work:

+* fetching or updating your reading status manually
+* adding a note or quote journal entry
+* manually updating your reading progress from the menu

 ### Compatibility mode